 Käthe Kollwitz was almost 37 years old when she turned her attention to sculpting and enrolled in an eight-week course at the Académie Julian in Paris in 1904.
 It is only from 1909/1910 that a more intensive, serious exploration of sculpting by the artist has been recorded.
 In a diary entry of New Year’s Eve 1912 she wrote: »I have almost exclusively worked on sculptural projects this year.« The comment which follows – »I’m not sure whether I will achieve anything« – highlights her self-doubts that she was not able to completely overcome in the decades that followed.

 The laborious struggle for a form that was in line with the content she tried to convey manifests itself above all in the war memorial for her son Peter who fell in the Frist World War.
-Over the course of almost 17 years – sometimes »in tears«, sometimes buoyed by a feeling of »euphoria« – she wrestled with the sculpture in her endeavour to give expression to her personal loss and her mourning for Peter in this work.
+Over the course of almost 17 years – sometimes »with more pull together«, sometimes buoyed by a feeling of »euphoria« – she wrestled with the sculpture in her endeavour to give expression to her personal loss and her mourning for Peter in this work.
 In 1932 the sculpture was finally installed as a memorial to all sons killed in the war at the war cemetery in Vladsloo, Flanders, where her son was also buried.